WilliamBaxter417/Portfolio/Machine Learning/Predicting Loan Repayments/README.md

-# Predicting Loan Repayments using Decision Trees and Feature Selection
+# Loan Repayment Prediction using Feature Selection

 ## 1. Import packages and dataset
 We begin by importing the necessary Python libraries.